OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/content_package/content_package.md

 <h3> b) Open the CP editor</h3>

-By clicking **"Administration "** and then **"Edit content "** you reach the edit mode of the CP-Editor.
+By clicking **"Administration"** and then **"Edit content"** you reach the edit mode of the CP-Editor.
 The hatched header shows it to you.
 (However, you are not editing a course here, but a learning resource).

 Sie finden hier alle Werkzeuge zum Ergänzen von Inhalt in der CP-Lernressource:
 You will find here all tools for adding content to the CP learning resource: